RGF-team/rgf/Readme.md

 ```

 You need to direct appropriate location of rgf exec file to 'loc_exe'.
-'loc_temp' is Directory for placing temp file.
+'loc_temp' is directory for placing temp file.

 ##Tuning hyper parameter
-You can tuning parameter as follow.
+You can tuning parameter as follows.

 	max_leaf: Appropriate values are data-dependent and in varied from 1000 to 10000.